MihalisW/open_corporates_querying/README.md

 # Summary

 Please see my answer to your test in this repo.
-My general approach has been to write something which just works, and which can be built upon at a later stage.
+My general approach has been to write something functional, which can be built upon at a later stage.
 Below I include a brief description of how I've dealt with your considerations:

 _Automated unit tests_: